dpla-attic/Metadata-Analysis-Workshop/OpenRefine.md

 ### Adding a new column from another spreadsheet
 Let's imagine that we have a second spreadsheet of the DPLA records for these items.
 We want to add a column to our spreadsheet with the DPLA identifier.

 The first thing we need to do is upload our second spreadsheet.
-Click **Open** from the top of the refine window and upload the spreadsheet the same way we had previously uploaded our XML file.
+Click **Open** from the top of the refine window and upload *DPLA_Spreadsheet.csv* the same way we had previously uploaded our XML file.
 OpenRefine includes the file extension "csv" in the title after a blank space.
 GREL has difficulty dealing with blank spaces in table names, so let's rename the file.
 Click on the title name and it should become editable.
 Remove the final " csv" from the file.

 Joining the two spreadsheet relies on finding a key column.
 These are columns in each spreadsheet that hold identical values.
 For this example, let's use the `isShownAt` column in the DPLA spreadsheet and the `edm:isShownAt` column in our first spreadsheet.